Colenta Parts, Processors Available

 file extensions as well as the older type and creator codes, so the files will print normally

 from hot folders.
-Since it runs on the latest operating system, the RIP takes advantage
+Since it runs on the OS X operating system, the RIP takes advantage

-of the faster processing speed of the latest G5 Macintoshes.
+of the faster processing speed of G5 Macintoshes.
 Earlier RIPs could only run on

 Macintoshes that could boot into OS 9, and those were discontinued in 2003.
 Upgrading the